Belle Delphine: Early years and Instagram modelling

 Delphine has had an Instagram account since 2015.
 In July 2016, she registered a YouTube account.
 The following month, she uploaded her first video, a makeup tutorial.
 In 2018, Delphine began to regularly upload pictures of her modelling on Instagram, using accessories such as pink wigs, thigh-high stockings, and cat ears to help create what she described as a "weird elf kitty girl" aesthetic.
 She also regularly produced cosplay-related content, which included characters such as Harley Quinn and D.Va.
 In March 2018, Delphine launched a Patreon account, where supporters could receive access to her "lewd" photosets.
 In September, she uploaded a second YouTube video featuring a tour of her room.
 Rolling Stone noted that her style in this second video is more in-line with that of the one she later adopted during her rise to prominence, which they described as "alien Disney princess porn star".

 Delphine's popularity notably increased in the autumn of 2018.
 She "quickly rose to the top of the 'For You' page on TikTok", after participating in the platform's trends and challenges.
 Delphine's image was subsequently spread around 4chan and Reddit, where users praised her "ironic approach to online thotting" as "genius" and "brilliant performance art".
 Delphine's Instagram follower count surged from 850,000 in November 2018 to 4.2 million in July 2019.
 Her content began to notably and frequently include ahegao facial expressions, which are exaggerated expressions often featured in adult anime to signify an orgasm.
 Complex stated that she "posted clips of herself coyly eating a raw egg, shell and all.
 A scroll through her feed is just as likely to find colorful thirst traps as it is to see photos of her playing with a dead octopus".

 As her popularity grew, Delphine began to draw controversy for her content.
 In January 2019, adult content creator Indigo White alleged that, while underage, Delphine passed off the photos of other sex workers as her own.
 A later February video, in which Delphine danced to a song about suicide while holding a gun, also drew controversy.
-Shortly after it was posted, false rumors of her death circulated online.
+Shortly after it was posted, false rumours of her death circulated online.